 Example 2: Word Count (wc)

-You can write the wc applet using (WDL), which is a high-level way to define and chain tasks.
+applet using Workflow Description Language (WDL), which is a high-level way to define and chain tasks.
 You will start by defining a single task, which compiles to an applet on the DNAnexus platform.

 In this example, you will: